• Skip to main content

 Can this recipe be doubled?

 Yes, this recipe can be doubled and prepared in a 9x13 casserole dish.
-The cooking time shouldn't need to be adjusted too much - it may take up to 5 to 10 minutes longer.
+The cooking time may increase by about 5-10 minutes.
+Test with an instant-read thermometer for best results.

 Leftover cornbread casserole will keep for 3 to 4 days in a tightly sealed container in the refrigerator and reheats well in the microwave.